Hypercubers/hypercubing.xyz/docs/theory/gods-number.md

 ### Upper bound

-HactarCE computed a generous upper bound of 570 STM using CFOP.
+Hactar computed a generous upper bound of 570 STM using CFOP.

 ??? abstract "Step-by-step breakdown"